darioscattolini/customers-api/README.md

   add validation constraints to TypeORM entity and DTO classes.
 It is integrated with Nest.js built-in ValidationPipe, making validation errors handling very easy.
+* [Day.js](https://day.js.org/) date and time library is used in a custom date validator.

 ## Design choices